Yuzhe98/galpy/Possible-galpy-extensions.md

      - [ ] in Python
      - [ ] in C
 - [ ] Implement spherical actionAngle calculations in C in a similar way as actionAngleAdiabatic or actionAngleStaeckel.
+- [ ] *Implement the integration of the phase-space volume (using Orbit.integrate_dxdv) for 3D orbits.
+This will require writing the integration routine that uses all of the relevant second derivatives of the potential, both in python and C, and implementing the necessary second deritvatives for a large number of potentials (in python and C).
 - [ ] *Add support for interacting with N-body codes like NEMO or Gadget.
 This includes
      - [ ] Translate galpy potentials to external potentials that can be used with these codes;
      - [ ] Use galpy to sample initial conditions (e.g., for a disk using quasiisothermaldf) and write commands/files to run these through N-body codes (with or without an external potential).